 Social Work Research Practice examines research methodologies that are utilised by social workers in working towards a more just, humane and inclusive society.
-Themes of decolonisation, collaboration and sustainability create a focus for designing research processes that are participative and ethical.
+Themes of decolonisation, collaboration and sustainability create a focus for designing research processes that are participative and ethical, and informed by diverse knowledges, including First Nations knowledges.
 You will use existing research-evidence from a range of sources to identify a research project you could implement.
 Using critical analysis and critical reflection, you will be equipped with knowledge, skills and techniques in research development appropriate and consistent with a social change agenda and the ethical base of social work theory and practice.

 |Unit name||Social Work Research Practice|

 |Delivered By||University of Tasmania|

 - International students

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).